LucasTom-Wong/P00/README.md

 Lucas (LTW) Tom-Wong
 Julia (Lia) Nelson

+Note: Might have changed heading numbers a bit

 ## How to install and run our website:

 ### 1. Clone the repository in terminal: